e-brokenc0de/phone-lookup/README.md

 ## CLI usage

-Perform lookups by invoking the `lookup` subcommand (defaults connect to the Docker Redis service):
+Perform lookups by invoking the `lookup` subcommand (defaults connect to the Docker Redis service, with an automatic fallback to `localhost` if you run the CLI directly on the host):

 ```bash
 phone-lookup lookup --file numbers.txt --output results.txt